A fully precessing higher-mode surrogate model of effective-one-body waveforms: Results

 \subsubsection{Match computations}

 We further check the accuracy of the surrogate model by computing matches against the original \seob waveform model.
-We use the ``min-max match'' (denoted by $\mathcal{M}$) as defined by Eq.
+We use the ``min-max match'' and ``max-max match'' (both denoted by $\mathcal{M}$) as defined by Eq.
 B10 in Appendix B of~\cite{Babak:2016tgq} along with the advanced LIGO design \ac{PSD}~\cite{aLIGODesignNoiseCurve}.
-We perform the match computation for two values of the total mass of the binary, either $50 \msun,$ or $200 \msun$.
-Furthermore, we fix the inclination angle of the binary to $60^{\circ}$ and use a frequency range between $f_{\rm min}= 25$ Hz and $f_{\rm max}=2048$ Hz.
+We perform the match computation over the grid of the total mass of the binary and the inclination angles.
+We use a frequency range between $f_{\rm min}= 25$ Hz and $f_{\rm max}=2048$ Hz.
 We specify the initial configuration for \seob waveform generation in the $\vec{L}_{N}$-frame.

 To generate the corresponding surrogate waveform and data pieces, we transform the spin vectors from the $\vec{L}_{N}$-frame to the coprecessing frame which is the one used for the surrogate model.